-CMHJ is a limited partnership registered pursuant to the Exempted Limited Partnership Law of the Cayman Islands on 28 September 2005.
-The principal activity of CMHJ is to make venture capital investments, principally by investing in equity and equity-oriented securities of privately held early stage to pre-initial public offering companies in the technology-enabled services and products industries with substantial markets and/or operations in Mainland China.
+CMHJ is an exempted limited partnership registered in the Cayman Islands on 28 September 2005 and has been registered under the Private Funds Act of the Cayman Islands on 7 August 2020.
+The principal activity of CMHJ is to make venture capital investments, principally by investing in and holding equity and equity-oriented securities of privately-held early stage to pre-initial public offering companies in the technology-enable services and products industries with substantial markets and/or operations (planned or existing) in Mainland China.

-As at 31 March 2020, based on the valuation performed by an independent valuer, the fair value of the 2.84% equity interests in CMHJ held by the Company amounted to approximately HK\$1,370,000 which represented approximately 26.6% of the net assets of the Company.
-Loss arising from change in fair value of the CMHJ equity interests held by the Company of approximately HK\$1,104,000 was recognized by the Company during the Year.
+As at 31 March 2021, based on the valuation performed by an independent valuer, the fair value of the 2.84% equity interests in CMHJ held by the Company amounted to approximately HK\$432,000 which represented approximately 18.8% of the total assets of the Company.
+Unrealised investment loss arising from change in fair value of the CMHJ equity interests held by the Company of approximately HK\$938,000 was recognized by the Company during the Year.
+No dividend was received from CMHJ during the Year.

-Save as disclosed above, the Company did not hold any other significant investment with a value greater than 5% of the Company's gross assets as at 31 March 2020.
+Save as disclosed above, the Company did not hold any other significant investment with a value greater than 5% of the Company's gross assets as at 31 March 2021.